Nyerye/Conestoga-Notification-System/README.md

-# Conestoga-Notification-System

-## Conestoga Notification System Concept
+# Conestoga Notification System Concept
 This Python Flask-based web application allows users to select a notification type and a target site, which then triggers the sending of a notification.
 The application logs the notifications and displays the selected notification type and site on a separate page.

 ## Features